c33luk3/Biography/readme.md

-# Welcome to my repository
+# :rocket: Welcome to my repository. :rocket:
-# This is my second webpage ive built with HTML and CSS
+# This is my second webpage I've built with HTML and CSS.